dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 layout: post
 categories: canvas
 id: 645
-updated: 2020-04-15 22:13:37
+updated: 2020-04-19 11:59:59
-version: 1.10
+version: 1.11
 ---

 For todays quick [canvas example](/2020/03/23/canvas-example/) post I thought I would make a simple example that is some display objects moving around a canvas.
-There will be just two types of display object one of which is none, and the other is a hunter.
+There will be just two types of display objects one of which is none, and the other is a hunter.
 Hunters will hurt non hunter display objects, and any display object that will have zero hit points will be purged from a pool of display objects.
 There will also be a simple method for spawning display objects back into the pool of display objects.

-So this canvas example will just be an exercise of many aspects of canvas projects.
+So this canvas example will just be an exercise of many aspects of canvas projects that has to do with just spawning, and purging display objects from a pool.
+In addition it is a basic exercise of primitive AI also when it comes to how the hunters, and also how non hunters behave.

 <!-- more -->